 Chocolate Ganache is so good…

-If you are a chocoholic, like I am, and dark chocolate is your favourite then there’s nothing better than a dark chocolate cake filled with dark chocolate whipped ganache and covered with dark, unwhipped chocolate ganache.
+If you are a chocoholic, like I am, and dark chocolate is your favorite, then there’s nothing better than a dark chocolate cake filled with dark chocolate whipped ganache and covered with dark, unwhipped chocolate ganache.

 My experience of ganache staying stable in the heat may have been because it was covered with rolling fondant.
 However, chocolate ganache made with high-quality dark chocolate (75%-80% cocoa) should be stable up to 85F/30C so my cake may have been just within the melting point.

 If you are going to make chocolate ganache for decorating a cake that will be in a hot/humid situation then using white chocolate is not a good idea.
 White chocolate is a by-product of the chocolate making process and is made using cocoa butter, milk, sugar, and some flavoring so it is more like a candy.